mrdandelion6/mrdandelion6/README.md

 thanks for stopping by. i'm faisal, president of the physics club at uoft. 🥼

-\> double major in cs, physics, and minor in math
+\> triple major in cs, physics, and math

-\> i like coding. i code everything. low level , gpu programming , ML , data science , and fullstack stuff.
+\> i like coding. i code many things. gpu programming , low level , quantum computing , data science , and fullstack stuff.

-\> im interested in quantum information science, deep learning algorithms, and studying the millennium prize problems.
+\> im interested in quantum computing , gpu programming , and studying the millennium prize problems.

-\> gpu programmer at AMD and contract software engineer at DA
+\> gpu programmer at AMD and TA at UofT

+\> i like to snowboard

 later. ☮️